cressie176/node-oracledb-experiment/README.md

 ## TODO

-- Configure prettier to stage changes on pre-commit
 - Configure the watchers to detect changes and update the app container automatically
 - github action for test and build